Yaima/ntdi-sdk-java/README.md

 **"Plugins"** are Application-level optional modules that enable features and modify implementation control flow.
 This allows us to release commercial plugins that expand on features of a base implementation.

 This folder contains a set of API Plugin class instances that are specific to our initial TDI flows.
-These are portable as long as the flows in the implementation sdk folder remain constant.
-They extend the default API provided by the initial implementation sdk when injected in the implementation instantiation.
+These are portable as long as the flows in the implementation SDK folder remain constant.
+They extend the default API provided by the initial implementation SDK when injected in the implementation instantiation.
 They also can define optional or required configuration options.
 For now, we relegate all higher-level non-device specific functionality to plugins to keep things composable and simple.

-Our examples use our initial sample implementation sdk, and is not meant to be treated as a module or dependency.
+Our examples use our initial sample implementation SDK, and is not meant to be treated as a module or dependency.
 This also contains some tools for handling key materials, which should most likely be moved to our initial implementation in some way.

 ### TDI Productized "Implementation" Features